mauroprojetos/tech2day2016/README.md

-# An interactive bot for the Tech2Day 2016 edition
+# An Interactive bot for the Tech2Day 2016 edition

 Call the +33756780106 (via Tropo self-service IVR - Interactive Voice Response)
 - have the Tech2Day program interactively spoken to you (Tropo Speech To Text),